-City Council wants community input to help stabilize General Fund budget in coming years: Committee applications accepted until May 26
+City Council wants community input to help stabilize General Fund budget in coming years

 At its April 19 meeting, the Roseville City Council approved an effort called “Engage Roseville: A Community Conversation about Priorities.”

 Extending through Spring 2018, the effort will involve residents, businesses, and others who have a stake in Roseville’s quality of life, in prioritizing city services and looking at options to match services levels with revenues.
 A key component will be the volunteer Community Priorities Advisory Committee.

 Why do we need to do this now?

 During the recession and as the economy began to recover, Roseville’s strong fiscal management allowed the City to maintain quality-of-life services while minimizing cuts.
 We reduced staffing, implemented pension reforms, cut hours at city facilities and cut community events to maintain a balanced budget and levels of service.
 We also deferred funding for things like maintenance of our streets and public facilities.

 In the time since, we’ve conducted audits to ensure our staffing levels and structure brought the greatest efficiency and effectiveness.
 In fact, in the same period that our population has increased and services have expanded, staffing levels have decreased.

 The City and our bargaining groups have partnered to slow payroll growth, reduce post-retirement benefits, and reduce salaries.
 All the while, a constantly changing legislative and regulatory environment continues to add unfunded mandates and significant costs to the City’s operations.
 A recent example being when the State moved responsibility for stormwater management from the State to local government, adding an annual, unreimbursed expense of $1 million to the General Fund.

 These realities, in addition to a slowing and shifting economy, have led to a budget gap that will continue to widen in the years ahead.